-Schedule F: Regionally Outstanding Natural Features and Landscapes
+Schedule G: Regionally Outstanding Natural Features and Landscapes

-Schedule F is a component of Part I - the Regional Policy Statement.
+Schedule G is a component of Part I - the Regional Policy Statement.

-Table F1 lists some regionally outstanding natural features and landscapes in the Manawatu-Wanganui Region and their associated characteristics and values in narrative form.
+Table G.1 lists some regionally outstanding natural features and landscapes in the Manawatu-Wanganui Region and their associated characteristics and values in narrative form.

-The extent of some of these regionally outstanding natural features and landscapes has not been defined.
-Therefore, assessments will be required using the approach set out in Policy 7-7A and the criteria listed in Table 7.2 at the time that any use or development is proposed for those areas, so that the actual location of the feature or landscape can be defined in relation to the use or development proposal.
+The extent of these regionally outstanding natural features and landscapes, in particular the coastline of the Region, has not been well defined.
+Therefore, assessments will be required using the approach set out in Policy 6-7 and the criteria listed in Table 6.1 at the time that any use or development is proposed for those areas, so that the actual location of the feature or landscape can be defined in relation to the use or development proposal.